Supplement Air Conditioning with a Dehumidifier

 Keep a Dehumidifier on hand for Emergencies

-In recent years, Atlanta (home of AchooAllergy.com) has had some of the worst flooding reported seeing in over 80 years.
-Families who never dreamed their homes would flood found their basements or first floors under inches – or wmore – of water.
-As a result, leaving carpeting and other flooring waterlogged and ruined.
-In addition, drywall, concrete, and wood can wick moisture up into the walls.
-We all also go through less harsh cases, like a large amount of water spilling on your carpet.
-Having a dehumidifier on hand is key to avoiding damage caused by too much moisture and mold growth.
+In recent years, Atlanta (home of AchooAllergy.com ) has had some of the worst flooding reported in over 80 years.
+Families who never dreamed their homes would flood found their basements or first floors under inches – or more – of water.
+As a result, the carpeting and other flooring were left waterlogged and ruined.
+Additionally, drywall, concrete, and wood can absorb moisture and wick it up into the walls.
+We also handle less severe cases, such as a large amount of water spilling on your carpet.
+Having a dehumidifier on hand is crucial for preventing damage caused by excessive moisture and mold growth.
 For more on home humidity, see our article, Home Humidity and Allergies.